 If your agency accepts the referral, you will then receive a "decision notice" which includes the authorized service level and identifies the date when the agency should begin providing services for the beneficiary.

 Q. How many hours will my client receive?

-A. Prior to receiving services, an independent assessment will be conducted by an Assessor using a standardized process and assessment tool approved by DMA.
+A. Prior to receiving services, an independent assessment will be conducted by an Assessor using a standardized process and assessment tool approved by NC Medicaid.
 This assessment will determine and authorize hours of service and level of care for new referrals, annual renewals, and change of status requests.

 Q. How do I confirm the number of hours my client should receive?

 A. Beneficiary hours may be confirmed by reviewing the "decision notice", within the beneficiary's record on the QiReport Provider Interface, or by calling the Liberty Healthcare of NC Call Center at 855-740-1400.

 Q. At the time of the assessment, does the Liberty Healthcare of NC Assessor tell the beneficiary how many PCS hours he or she will get?

 A. No. Authorized hours are calculated after the independent assessment is uploaded to our software system and are based on the beneficiary's demonstrated abilities.
 The Assessor does not determine approval/denial or the number of hours.

 Q. Do PCS providers have to use all of the approved hours if the beneficiary says they do not need/want them?